^

 Precautions for using vitamin N

-Because of possible side effects and interactions with other drugs, you should take vitamin N only under the supervision of a doctor.
+Because of possible side effects and interactions with other drugs, you should only take vitamin N under the supervision of a doctor.

 Interaction of vitamin N with other vitamins

-Possible interactions in treatment
+Possible interactions during treatment

 Thyroid drugs